polletfa/rmWebUI/README.md

 Make sure the file `config/auth.token` is writable by the webserver.

+# Important security warning

+rmWebUI doesn't implement any kind of authentication.
+Configure your webserver as needed to prevent unauthorized access, for example by using a `.htaccess` file.
+Make sure that the file `config/auth.token` is protected as well, since its content is all is needed to connect to your reMarkable&reg; cloud account.

 # Register application

 On the first run, you will be asked to register the application.
 This is required to access your files on the reMarkable&reg; cloud.
 Once the application is registered, you will never be asked again (unless the token becomes invalid and/or the application cannot connect to the cloud.
 In this case, the application will let you clear the token).
 If you want to register anew, clear the content of the file `config/auth.token`.

-# Important security warning

-rmWebUI doesn't implement any kind of authentication.
-Configure your webserver as needed to prevent unauthorized access, for example by using a `.htaccess` file.
-Make sure that the file `config/auth.token` is protected as well, since its content is all is needed to connect to your reMarkable&reg; cloud account.

-# Todo

-- Cache generated PDFs for quicker access
-- Use a logger for the RemarkableAPI class
-- Better error handling?
-- Implement upload?

 # License